Present Data in 2 Interesting Ways

 Many of the best leaders I know, even the ones in AI technology, make decisions based on gut feel.
-That intuition is based on a mix of past experiences, biases, and raw confidence, but it often, and sometimes surprisingly, serves them well.
+That intuition is based on a mix of experiences, biases, and raw confidence, but it often, and sometimes surprisingly, serves them well.
 They don’t always make the right decision, but it can lead them in interesting directions.

 People like chess masters and poker players do this naturally well; they take the available information, sense an opportunity, and make a choice.
 However, for the rest of us, some decisions can be paralyzing without more information to help guide us.